Hinduism in Southeast Asia: Laos

-Ancient Laos used to be a part of Hindu Khmer Empire.
+Ancient Laos used to be a part of Hindu-Buddhist Khmer Empire.
 The Wat Phou is one of the last influences of that period.
 The Laotian adaptation of the Ramayana is called Phra Lak Phra Lam.

 Malaysia

 Thaipusam festival at Batu Caves Temple in Malaysia.
 The majority of Malaysian Hindus are Tamils.

 Hinduism is the fourth largest religion in Malaysia.
 About 1.78 million Malaysian residents (6.3% of the total population) are Hindus, according to 2010 Census of Malaysia.

 Most Malaysian Hindus are settled in western parts of Peninsular Malaysia.
 Indian Hindus and Buddhists began arriving in Malaysia during the ancient and medieval era.
 A large number of Hindus from South India were brought to Malaysia by British colonial empire during the 19th and 20th century, as indentured labourers to work on coffee and sugarcane plantations and tin mining; later they were deployed in large numbers, along with Chinese Buddhists, on rubber plantations.
 The British kangani system of recruitment, designed to reduce labour turnover and enhance labour stability, encouraged Hindu workers to recruit friends and family from India to work in British operations in Malaysia.
 The kangani system brought numerous Tamil Hindus into Malaysia by early 1900s.
 By 1950s, about 12.8% of Malaysian population professed to be a Hindu.

 After Malaysia gained its independence from British colonial empire in 1957, it declared its official state religion as Islam and adopted a discriminatory constitution as well as the Sedition Act of 1971 which limited public debate on Malaysia's treatment of religion, language and citizenship policies.
 In recent decades, there have been increasing reports of religious persecution of Hindus, along with other minority religions, by various state governments of Malaysia and its Sharia courts.
 Hindu temples built on private property, and built long before Malaysian independence, have been demolished by Malaysian government officials in recent years.
 Since the 1970s, there has been large scale emigration of Hindus (along with Buddhists and Christians) from Malaysia.

 Malaysian Hindus celebrate Deepavali (festival of lights), Thaipusam (Lord Murugan festival), Pongal (harvest festival) and Navaratri (Durga festival).